 Think you have star potential, but not ready to leave your day job or enroll in a full-time performing arts program?
 There are a variety of acting, singing, comedy and instrumental workshops that range from an evening to several weeks that let you get a taste to see if you like it or shore up your skills to take home.

 Performance Workshops in LA include the Stella Adler Acting School and the TVI Actors Studio both of which offer short-term classes and workshops.

 Get a Tattoo

 Body art has moved from alternative to mainstream in Los Angeles on both men and women.
 Some folks go for full coverage in multicolored glory.
 Others go for the subtlety of a little shoulder mark or anklet.
-You can make an appointment with Johnny Dep's favorite tattoo artist, Mark Mahoney at Shamrock Tattoo in West Hollywood, check out one of the old school shops with Navy heritage in Long Beach or choose any of dozens of tattoo parlors across LA.Continue to 13 of 13 below.
+You can make an appointment with Johnny Depp's favorite tattoo artist, Mark Mahoney at Shamrock Social Club in West Hollywood, check out one of the old school shops with Navy heritage in Long Beach, or choose any of dozens of tattoo parlors across LA for a little bit of body art.

 There are lots of different Ghost Tours in LA, but on the late-night Dinner and Ghost Tour on the Queen Mary, you get to explore the depths of the ship at night and try your hand at sensing and measuring the ship's ghosts with a variety of instruments.